 In a union of two people, you are bringing together different personalities, backgrounds, lifestyles, wants, needs, and desires.
 You’ll have similarities that bond you, and differences that can be a crazy maze to navigate through.
-Finances are one topic that can set two people apart from one another.
+Finance in marriage is one topic that can set two people apart from one another.
 That’s why it is important to have deep discussions about your marriage and money before these conflicts arise.

 These important money conversations should ideally be had at the start of any serious relationship and before marriage.
 If you’re in a marriage or any type of long-term relationship where your finances co-mingle, your partner’s actions and decisions will affect you.
 Financial issues are also one of the top 5 contributing factors to divorce when partners can’t come together in harmony.